underpostnet/engine/hardhat/white-paper.md

 #### 1.1 Brief overview of the whitepaper and its key findings

 This whitepaper introduces "Cyberian Frontier Tokenomics", a decentralized solution for player progression in the MMORPG "Cyberia Online."
-We propose a blockchain-based system built on Hyperledger Besu that leverages ERC standards for in-game currency and item ownership.
+We propose a blockchain-based system built on Hyperledger Besu that leverages Ethereum Request for Comment (ERC), Protocol that provides guidelines for creating tokens and smart contracts, and for data formatting and transmission on the Ethereum ecosystem, in this case for in-game currency and item ownership.

 **Key Findings**